pcengines/apu2-documentation/docs/theory-of-operation.md

   q        - exit menu
 ```

-## Coreboot features
+## coreboot features

 - **Reading/Writing Serial number to SPI flash**

 	This feature let user write and/or read serial number which is contained in
 	hidden security register.
-To use it first go to security registers menu.
+To use it first, go to security registers menu.

   In security registers menu, to read Serial number from SPI flash press `r` and
   then `ENTER`.
-To write serial number press type `w <new-serial-number>`, where
+To write serial number type `w <new-serial-number>`, where
-  <new-serial-number> is 9 decimal serial number.
+  `new-serial-number` is 9 character serial number.
+To erase serial number from
+  SPI flash, type `e`.

-  >NOTE: When writing new serial number, only 9 first decimals are taken
+  >NOTE: When writing new serial number, only 9 first characters are taken, even
+  if user gives more.

   Watch [Video](https://asciinema.org/a/240504) showing how to R/W Serial number
   to SPI flash.

-## Sortbootorder features
+## sortbootorder features

 - **Setting bootorder priority**